lorenzo-rovigatti/baggianalysis/README.md

 ## Acknowledgements

-* The [glm 0.9.9](https://glm.g-truc.net/0.9.9/index.html) library is explicitly included in the source tree, while [pybind 2.2.4](https://github.com/pybind/pybind11) (commit 9a19306) is automatically downloaded as a submodule
+* The [glm 0.9.9](https://glm.g-truc.net/0.9.9/index.html) library is included in the source tree, while [pybind 2.2.4](https://github.com/pybind/pybind11) (commit 9a19306) is automatically downloaded as a submodule.
-* Natural sorting of files is carried out with the [NaturalSort](https://github.com/scopeInfinity/NaturalSort) library
+* Natural sorting of files is carried out with the [NaturalSort](https://github.com/scopeInfinity/NaturalSort) library.
+* [akuukka's quickhull](https://github.com/akuukka/quickhull) library is included in the source tree.